 Help your students become more proficient writers

 - Urge your students to read, read, and read some more!
-Reading boosts their vocabulary, enhances their comprehension, and increases their reading speed.
+Reading boosts vocabulary, enhances comprehension, and increases eading speed.
 All of that is terrific for standardized testing, but the greatest benefit is that these students become better writers!

-- Encourage your students to meet with their English, history, and other humanities teachers to go over papers they write for class.
+- Encourage your students to meet with their teachers.
+Whether it's English, history, or other humanities, they should meet with them to go over papers they write for class.
 They should ask whether their writing is clear and concise and how they can improve.

-- When assessing students’ essays, take the extra time needed to explain basic errors.
+- Take the extra time needed to explain basic errors.
 If a comma is mistakenly used instead of a semicolon, add a comment that explains the rule.
-If “English” isn’t capitalized or “math” is capitalized, don’t simply fix it—point it out and include an explanation.
+If English isn’t capitalized or math is capitalized, don’t simply fix it—point it out and include an explanation.
 If you’re reviewing an email that starts with “Hey Ms. X,” explain that “Hey” is not the appropriate way to address an admission officer.

 - Remind your students to read everything out loud.
 That way they can train their ear to hear repetitive words, unclear thoughts, and rambling sentences.
 Once they get in the habit of editing while reading aloud, their writing will improve.

-- If they’re amenable to the idea, suggest they enroll in a reputable writing class.
+- Suggest they enroll in a reputable writing class.
 Who knows—as they begin to improve and learn various techniques, they could even start to enjoy writing!

-Find more writing tips to share with your students in our Application Essay Clinic.
+Find more writing tips to share with your students in our Application Essay Clinic, which even includes examples of successful application essay that gained students admission.